 My family and I had arrived late to town that morning.
 The kids and I jumped out of the car and ran ahead to the parade route while my husband searched for the one parking spot that the other thousand people passed by.

-I remember the wheels of the baby’s stroller bouncing down the hill toward Main Street, and the sound of the dirt and gravel flying up as we rolled up to the edge of the curb.
+I remember the wheels of the stroller bouncing down the hill toward Main Street, and the sound of the dirt and gravel flying up as we rolled to the edge of the curb.

 It was a hundred and seven degrees that day (in Vermont!), and all the shady spots had long been taken by people who thought to bring folding chairs.